Sun Basket Review – my honest opinion on this healthy, organic and paleo-friendly meal-service delivery!

 - they let you know which recipes are Quick so you can plan accordingly!

 - they also have fun and healthy snacks (their snap peas were SO much better than the ones at my grocery store!) and their dipping sauces are delicious!
+I am also a huge fan of their new bone broths!

 The only thing I didn’t LOVE: